Rolex Pepsi Review: The GMT Master II 116719 BLRO

 You won't find any surprises under the cap of this Pepsi though.
 The Rolex GMT Master II has its dependable Superlative Chronometer under the hood of this bad boy.
 The Rolex Caliber 3186, a 31 jewel movement, holds its power for approximately 50 hours and beats at a rate of 28,800 VPH.

 Rolex has had two-tone bezels for over fifty years.
 From the older Rolex Pepsi bezels to the "Coke" bezel (which were red and black) to the very popular black and blue bezel model of the GMT Master II.
-The most recent addition to the soda pop themed GMT Master II watches is the Rolex GMT Master II Rootbeer which has a brown and black bezel.
+The most recent addition to the soda pop-themed GMT Master II watches is the Rolex GMT Master II Rootbeer which has brown and black bezels, and cathedral hour hands like the rest of them.
 It's a tradition that I think will stick.

 The Rolex GMT Master II "Pepsi" watch has a GMT complication also known as a dual time zone feature.
 Do you notice a red hand below?
 This is the GMT hand.
 It is a mechanism that allows you to see the time in two different time zones simultaneously.
 It is ideal for those globetrotting jet-setters that are always traveling to (or even calling) places in different time zones.

 The Rolex Pepsi GMT Master II is a 40mm watch and uses a patented "Triplock" crown that fastens the case as tightly as a submarine hatch.
 This keeps the movement, the Rolex caliber 3186 well protected.
 The 31-jewel movement has an accuracy of +2/-2 seconds per day which is phenomenal for a mechanical watch and it, therefore, has the designation of Superlative Chronometer.